-In order to assist the vulnerable communities in Viet Nam to adapt to the emerging climate change effects and improve their climate resilience, CARE Vietnam is implementing the AusAID-funded Integrated Community-based Adaptation in the Mekong (ICAM) Project.
-The Project is focused on three poor communes in An Phu District (An Giang Province) and two poor Communes in Vinh Chau District (Soc Trang Province).
-The project is specifically targeting the most vulnerable in the two provinces, namely land-less and land-poor households, with a special emphasis on women, ethnic minorities and people with disabilities (PWD) through livelihood, disaster risk reduction and capacity building support.
+In order to assist the vulnerable communities in Viet Nam to adapt to the emerging climate change effects and improve their climate resilience, CARE in Vietnam implemented the AusAID-funded Integrated Community-based Adaptation in the Mekong (ICAM) Project.
+The Project was focused on poor communes in An Phu District (An Giang Province) and in Vinh Chau District (Soc Trang Province).
+The project was specifically targeting the most vulnerable in the two provinces, namely land-less and land-poor households, with a special emphasis on women, ethnic minorities and people with disabilities (PWD) through livelihood, disaster risk reduction and capacity building support.

 Action Research on Climate-resilient Livelihoods for Land-poor and Land-less People

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.